Canadians Now Benefit From Radiology Quality Monitored in RealTime

-Last year, HHS and SJHH elected to pilot RealTime Medical’s context-aware, workflow management and quality assurance software platform, DiaShare™ QUALITY, to address the shortcomings they identified with their legacy quality assurance solution.
+Last year, HHS and SJHH elected to pilot RealTime Medical’s context-aware workflow management and quality assurance software platform, DiaShare™ QUALITY, to address the shortcomings they identified with their legacy quality assurance solution.
 Historically, peer review systems have been primarily retrospective and sometimes took months after a diagnosis had been rendered.
 This could be too late to make a difference for the patient affected.
-In addition, such systems have typically had no ability to span hospitals with different systems, thereby limiting the pool of peers and extent of peer review that could be conducted.
-In contrast, the participating hospitals with DiaShare are able to monitor the quality of radiology diagnostic reports in real-time – before reports are finalized and results provided to the patient.
+In addition, such systems have typically had no ability to span hospitals with different systems, thereby limiting the pool of peers and the extent of peer review that could be conducted.
+In contrast, the participating hospitals with DiaShare can monitor the quality of radiology diagnostic reports in real-time – before reports are finalized, and results are provided to the patient.

 DiaShare also addresses objectivity deficiencies of legacy QA solutions by matching radiologists of similar specialties while preserving the anonymity of the participants.
 The solution allows participating physicians to customize their peer review feedback to areas of greatest concern with an automated sampling of exams configurable right down to the exam type per user.
 “The pilot that we’ve undertaken with RealTime Medical is a real game-changer around the quality and safety agenda.
 It’s a solution which is integrated, prospective and workflow-driven.
 Our experience with other systems we’ve used in the past is that they are static and retrospective,” states David Wormald, Integrated Assistant VP for Diagnostic Services at HHS and SJHH.

 Ian Maynard, CEO and Co-Founder of RealTime Medical, states: “this is the first successful cross-system, prospective peer review implementation in North America and Europe that we are aware of.”